 The Arthur F. Burns Fellowships

 Ten U.S. journalists are each granted a $4,000 living stipend while they are abroad, with an additional $1,200 for domestic airfare to Washington and international airfare to Germany.
 The program also covers lodging in Washington, D.C. for a joint one-week group orientation session in July.
-A select number of fellows will be chosen to undergo intensive language training before their departure to Germany.
+Those not fluent in German will spend the first two weeks of their Fellowship in an intensive German language program.
 Expenses will be covered and details will be made available after fellows have been selected.

-The program – under patronage by German Ambassador Dr. Peter Ammon in Washington and U.S. Ambassador Philip D. Murphy in Berlin – is jointly administered by the International Center for Journalists in Washington, D.C. and the Internationale Journalisten-Programme (IJP) in Königstein, Germany.
+The program – under patronage by German Ambassador Dr. Peter Ammon in Washington and U.S. Ambassador John B. Emerson in Berlin – is jointly administered by the International Center for Journalists in Washington, D.C. and the Internationale Journalisten-Programme (IJP) in Königstein, Germany.